f-tommy/SeaGapDocs/tutorialmcmcpvg.md

 ### Histograms and heatmaps for multiple parameters

-Using `plot_histogram2d(fn,fno,show,nshufflei,nbins)`, you can draw a figure showing hisograms, heatmaps, and scatter maps for major six parameters (array displacements, shallow gradients, gradient depth).
+Using `plot_histogram2d(fn,fno,show,nshufflei,nbins)`, you can draw a figure showing histograms, heatmaps, and scatter maps for major six parameters (array displacements, shallow gradients, gradient depth).
 * fn: Input file ("sample.out" in default)
 * fno: Output figure name
 * show: if `show=true`, a figure is shown on REPL and is not saved as a file (`show=false` in default)